 Studying a master degree within my profession was another a professional goal; I successfully completed a master’s degree in International Human Resource and Globalisation in my forties.
 The learning from the degree enabled me to work internationally within my profession and to become an intercultural coach.
 Goals keep you focused on your career track.
 What are your career goals?

 I need to feel valued in my work

 I have always had a strong tendency to overwork.
 Rewinding my career to its early years, a HR director singled me out; I was made an example of and not for the right reasons.
 I was working excessive hours.
 However, and this is not an excuse, I was in a job that I really enjoyed and I was highly motivated.
 Nonetheless, I was not setting a good example to others.
 Fast forward my career...…..
-In addition to delivering my day-to-day workload which was sufficient for two people, I was creating systems and tools to enable me to do my work effectively.
+In addition to delivering my day-to-day workload which was sufficient for two people, I was creating and implementing new systems and tools to enable me to do my work effectively.
 Combined, these two factors resulted in excessive hours of work.
 While earlier in my career this had not been a problem, it became a problem here because I was not supported in my work, I received virtually no recognition for my work, I discovered that management was taking the credit for the work that I was doing and any ideas I had for improvement were either ignored or at best taken forward into the management abyss never to be seen or heard of again.
 All in all, I felt undervalued.
 Are you valued in your work?

 Our careers are intertwined with our life and thus our health